-- a.
+a.
 Maintain the water depth over fish ladder weirs at 1' +/- 0.1' during non-shad passage season (<5,000 shad per day/ per count station) and 1.3' +/- 0.1' during the shad passage season (> or = 5,000 shad per day/ per count station).
-Water depths will be measured at the A and B-branch staff gages in the Bradford Island fishway, at weirs 37 and 38 in the Washington shore fishway, and at the UMT staff gage in the Cascades Island fishway. - b.
+Water depths will be measured at the A and B-branch staff gages in the Bradford Island fishway, at weirs 37 and 38 in the Washington shore fishway, and at the UMT staff gage in the Cascades Island fishway.

+- b.
 Water temperature will be measured in an adult fishway at each powerhouse.
 When water temperature reaches 70° F, all fish handling activities will be coordinated through FPOM prior to any action to verify protocols that will be followed.
 Fish handling activities in the Adult Fish Facility (AFF) will implement protocols in Appendix G. - c.
 Head on all entrances should be: 1' to 2' (1.5' preferred).
 Head at the NUE is calculated differently because the collection channel staff gage is in the junction pool.
 A head of approximately 1' to 2' at the NUE entrance is indicated by a 1.2' to 2.2' (1.7' preferred) entrance head calculated using the fishway and tailwater staff gages closest to NUE.
 Refer to Table BON-13 when unable to achieve head criterion. - d.
 A water velocity of 1.5 to 4 fps (2 fps preferred) shall be maintained for the full length of the powerhouse collection channel, and the lower ends of the fish ladders that are below the tailwater.
 Water velocities will be measured directly, and monitored during fishway inspections to verify channels are operating between 1.5 and 4 fps. - e.
-A maximum of 0.5' head will be allowed on the Powerhouse One attraction water intakes and trash racks at all the ladder exits, with 4" maximum head on all picket leads.
+A maximum of 0.5' head will be allowed on the PH1 attraction water intakes and trash racks at all the ladder exits, with 4" maximum head on all picket leads.
 Debris shall be removed when significant amounts accumulate. - f.
 Staff gages and water level indicators will be readable at all water levels encountered during the fish passage period.
 These include the; PH1 south collection channel, PH1 north collection channel, PH1 north tailwater, PH1 south forebay, BI, A and B branch ladders, BI weir, B branch entrance, CI entrance, CI ladder below the UMT entrance, NUE/NDE/SUE/SDE collection channel, NUE/SUE tailwater, and PH2 north forebay. - g.
 Stillwells used in lieu of staff gages will be checked for calibration once per week. - h.
 The current fish counting program is conducted 16 hours per day, year around (see Table BON-3).
-Count station crowders shall remain in the operating position while visual counting and/or videotaping is being conducted. - 1.
-The crowder shall be closed to allow the count slot width to be no less than 18 inches.
-This will usually occur during high turbidity conditions to allow count accuracy criteria to be achieved.
+Count station crowders shall remain in the operating position while visual counting and/or videotaping is being conducted.
+All equipment should be maintained and in good condition.
+The counting window and backboard should be cleaned as needed to maintain good visibility. - 1.
+The crowder will be closed so that the count slot width is no less than 18 inches.
+This will usually occur during high turbidity conditions to maintain count accuracy.
+All equipment will be maintained in good condition.
+The counting window and backboard will be cleaned as needed to maintain good visibility.